arainho/arainho.github.io/_posts/2016-02-17-gitlab-ce-ldap-integration.md

     ~# timedatectl status
         Local time: Thu 2016-02-18 14:04:35 WET

+You may need to restart daemons and other long-running programs to get them to use new timezone info.
+Examples of such programs include apache, bind, cron, etc as refered here on [debian wiki].

+In my case i have a Ubuntu, and just need to restart cron and rsyslog.

+    ~# service cron restart
+    ~# service rsyslog restart

 Go to you GitLab and check if you can search your LDAP Server